elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

        Save compressed: on

-Let&#8217;s reboot and make sure it looks good.
+Let's reboot and make sure it looks good.
 Prior to the reboot here is how the swap looked like:

     root@openindiana:~# swap -l
     swapfile             dev    swaplo   blocks     free